Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/editing.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     *Edit* mode
+   | Mode:     Edit mode
    | Menu:     :menuselection:`Surface --> Make Segment`
    | Hotkey:   :kbd:`F`

 Just like :ref:`curves <modeling-curves-joining-segments>`, merging two surfaces requires that a single edge, a border row of control points, from two separate surfaces are selected.
 This means that the surfaces must be part of the same object.
-For example, you can't join two surfaces while in *Object* mode - but you can of course, as with any objects of the same type, join two or more *Surface* objects into one object (:kbd:`Ctrl-J`) - they just won't be "linked" or merged in a single one...
+For example, you can't join two surfaces while in *Object mode* - but you can of course, as with any objects of the same type, join two or more *Surface* objects into one object (:kbd:`Ctrl-J`) - they just won't be "linked" or merged in a single one...
 Yes, it's a bit confusing!

-This command is equivalent to creating edges or :kbd:`F` aces for meshes (hence its shortcut), and so it only works in *Edit* mode.
+This command is equivalent to creating edges or :kbd:`F` aces for meshes (hence its shortcut), and so it only works in *Edit mode*.
 The selection must contains only border rows of the same resolution (with the same number of control points), else Blender will try to do its best to guess what to merge with what, or the merge will fail